ngParty/react-todo-app/docs/3-basic-exercise.md

 **TIPS:**

-- Props is an object.
-In typescript you define object type like `{someNumber: number}`
+- "props" is an object.
+In TypeScript you define object type like `{someNumber: number}`
 - dynamic values are rendered via javascript expression -> `{myValue}

 1. add props to our `Greeter` component